-Another important aspect for a reliable \amod measurement is angular resolution.
+Another important aspect for a reliable \amod measurement is the angular resolution.
 For poorly resolved galaxies, \amod is not very meaningful.
-So, in addition to signal-to-noise, we need to restrict the sample to sufficiently resolved galaxies.
-We have considered the following criteria to identify the galaxies for which the \amod value is reliable: galaxies with a 3$\sigma$ column density level of $\leq$ 25 $\times$ 10$^{19}$ cm$^{-2}$, with a minimum peak signal-to-noise of $\geq$5, and resolved by more than 3 beams.
-Consequently, we are left with 33 galaxies for which the calculation of \amod is meaningful.
+In addition to the signal-to-noise ratio, we therefore need to restrict the sample to sufficiently resolved galaxies.
+We considered the following criteria to identify the galaxies for which the \amod value is reliable: galaxies with a 3$\sigma$ column density level of $\leq$ 25 $\times$ 10$^{19}$ cm$^{-2}$, with a peak signal-to-noise ratio of $\geq$5, and galaxies that are resolved by more than 3 beams.
+Consequently, the calculation of \amod is meaningful for 33 galaxies.

 \textbf{The relation between visual classifications, offsets, and \amod}